kahboom/nerdycode.com/src/posts/2020/web-components.md

 ## Final Thoughts

-Those that have been working with web components for a long time now are all too familiar with some of their shortcomings in the past.
+Those that have been working with web components for a long time now are all too familiar with some of the shortcomings they have been plagued with in the past.
 But even today, web components still have a long way to go, and not just in terms of changing misperceptions surrounding the technology.
 With that being said, it's a very exciting set of technologies that are certainly worth working with and learning about.
 After all, if we don't all push for a better modern web, who will?